 Editor's Note - Rev. January 16, 2016

 I started out on this project in 2001.
-My interest in the music of Anton Bruckner dates back over forty years but that interest was rekindled with my introduction to a group of Bruckner scholars/enthusiasts who correspond via e-mail.
+My interest in the music of Anton Bruckner dates back over fifty years but that interest was rekindled with my introduction to a group of Bruckner scholars/enthusiasts who correspond via e-mail.
 At the time, Lani Spahr, one of these enthusiasts and a member of the performing ensemble, Tafelmusik was working on a Bruckner discography that was to help clarify which performing version was being used.
 At first, I used Lani's discography to help fill in some holes in my collection.
 At that time, I didn't have the intention of attempting to obtain every performance listed, but I was always looking for Lani's updates.
 Unfortunately, Lani's interests were shifting to other activities and his lack of updates was beginning to make the task of such an update a larger and larger project.
 One day, in answer to one of my many queries, Lani suggested that I was the person best suited to continue the project.
 I think my "gulp" was audible to my neighbors, but it did make sense so thinking I knew what I was getting into, I took the plunge.

 This discography is an attempt to list every Bruckner orchestral recording offered to the public.
 This includes commercial recordings, pirate recordings, radio transcriptions that were in general release (i.e. not custom copies), and some limited promotional distributions.
 We are now including downloads as well (more on this later).
 Some purely private releases (i.e. copies of a performance made for orchestra members) will be included if I obtain a copy.
 The rule of thumb here is that if I can obtain a copy, then so can someone else.
 What I have chosen not to list are private labels.
 These are labels produced by individuals for their own collection that occasionally get traded to other parties.
 They are essentially not available to the public and enter into another whole category of aircheck recordings.
 Some labels in this category are, Gewandhaus (Japan), HeuteMusik (Korea), Red Hedgehog, Dutch Dragon, Charter Oak, etc.